bryanbarrios/lil-docs-template/README.md

 3. SEO
 4. Light / Dark mode

+> **Warning**
-**Note:** No production ready.
-I need to make some optimization and performance improvements.
-Also improve the code quality of some components.
-But you can explore the project.
+> No production ready, but you can explore the project.

+## TODO

+- Make some optimization and performance improvements
+- Refactor and improve some components and pages
+- Add nested documents and multilevel tree view
+- i18n support
+- Add blog functionality